johnkerl/miller/docs/src/new-in-miller-6.md

 ]
 </pre>

+### Deduping of repeated field names

+By default, field names are deduped for all file formats except JSON / JSON Lines.
+So if you have an input record with `x=8,x=9` then the second field's key is renamed to `x_2` and so on -- the record scans as `x=8,x_2=9`.
+Use `mlr --no-dedupe-field-names` to suppress this, and have the record be scanned as `x=9`.

+For JSON and JSON Lines, the last duplicated key in an input record is always retained, regardless of `mlr --no-dedupe-field-names`: `{"x":8,"x":9}` scans as if it were `{"x":9}`.

 ### Regex support for IFS and IPS

 You can now split fields on whitespace when whitespace is a mix of tabs and